mdw771/code_examples/README.md

-Code snippets examplifying the usage of MKL, OpenCV, CUDA \emph{etc.} with their C++ interface.
+Code snippets examplifying the usage of MKL, OpenCV, CUDA *etc.* with their C++ interface.